Bell Peppers (1 Medium (Approx 2 3/4 Inches Long, 2 1/2 Inches Dia)) and Roti (1 piece)

 Stay Hydrated

-Engage in light physical activity, such as a walk, post-meal to help your body use up the glucose more effectively.
+Engage in light physical activity, like a short walk, after eating to help your muscles use glucose more effectively.

 Discover